-Drain the pasta and return it to the pan.
-Add the butter and most of the grated Parmesan cheese. if necessary add a little of the pasta cooking water to get a creamy consistency.
+- Drain the pasta and return it to the pan or pour into a large bowl.
+Add the butter and most of the grated Parmigiano cheese.
+Mix well.
+If necessary add a little of the pasta cooking water to get a creamy consistency.

-Bake in a hot 180 ° oven for 10-15 minutes and wait 2-3 minutes before serving the tagliolini au gratin.
+- Bake in a hot 180 °c oven (356°F) for about 15 minutes until the top is crispy and golden.
+Wait 2-3 minutes before serving the tagliolini au gratin.
 Serve with a sprinkling of chopped fresh parsley.